syncfusion-content/maui-docs/MAUI/SunburstChart/Getting-Started.md

 {% endtabs %}

-Set the `SunburstViewModel` instance as the `BindingContext` of your page to bind `SunburstViewModel` properties to the chart.
+Set the `SunburstViewModel` instance as the `BindingContext` of your page to bind the `SunburstViewModel` properties to the chart.

-N> Add the namespace of `SunburstViewModel` class to your XAML Page, if you prefer to set `BindingContext` in XAML.
+N> Add the namespace of the `SunburstViewModel` class to your XAML Page, if you prefer to set `BindingContext` in XAML.

 {% tabs %}